Skip to main content

 You can also use decodeEventLog with a generic type parameter for a single known event type:

-const decoded = evm.contracts.MyContract.decodeEventLog<TransferEventDecoded>(payload);
+const decoded = await evm.contracts.MyContract.decodeEventLog<TransferEventDecoded>(payload);

 Direct wallet methods